-December is a busy month to visit New Zealand, and not ideal if you want to avoid the crowds.
+December is a busy month to visit New Zealand and not ideal if you want to avoid the crowds.
 Accommodation prices also tend to be fairly high then.

 Because the weather in December is variable, alternating periods of sun and rain, you should look for activities that you can do on both sunny and rainy days.

-When it is sunny, you could go for a hike up a mountain like for example Mount Roy in Wanaka, Queenstown Hill in Queenstown, Mount Victoria in Wellington, Mount John in Tekapo, or up any other high place that would give you good scenic views.
+When it is sunny, you could go for a hike up a mountain like, for example, Mount Roy in Wanaka, Queenstown Hill in Queenstown, Mount Victoria in Wellington, Mount John in Tekapo, or up any other high place that would give you good scenic views.

 Matai Falls, Catlins, New Zealand

-Other good weather activites include: biking, scenic driving, kayaking, boat cruising, or picking fruit.
+Other good weather activites include biking, scenic driving, kayaking, boat cruising, or picking fruit.

 What I also tend to do when the weather does not allow for nice scenic views is go hunting for waterfalls.
-Both the North Island and the South Island of New Zealand have numerous places where you can find waterfalls, some of which can be accessed with a short walk.
+Both the North Island and the South Island of New Zealand have numerous places where you can find waterfalls, some of which can be accessed by doing a short walk.

 In the worst case scenario, just stay in, watch a good movie, and eat some delicious food.
 What is the worst case scenario?
-I can think of anything like heavy flooding or slips that have closed highways.
+I can think of anything such as heavy flooding or slips that have closed highways.
 Those tend to occur often after periods of heavy rain here in New Zealand.

-Beaches on the North Island can be found in: Northland, Auckland, Coromandel peninsula, Bay of Plenty, Gisborne, Napier, Raglan, Kapiti Coast, and Wellington.
+Beaches on the North Island can be found in Northland, Auckland, Coromandel Peninsula, Bay of Plenty, Gisborne, Napier, Raglan, Kapiti Coast, and Wellington.

-Beaches on the South Island can be found in: Golden Bay, Nelson, West Coast (generally not for swimming, though), Dunedin, and Otago peninsula.
+Beaches on the South Island can be found in Golden Bay, Nelson, West Coast (generally not for swimming, though), Dunedin, and Otago Peninsula.

 Lake Kaniere, West Coast, New Zealand